TrelisResearch/arc-agi-2025/llm_python/README.md

 **Key Features:**
 - **Direct Prompting**: Each attempt uses the same initial prompt (no feedback between attempts)
-- **True Parallelization**: All attempts across all tasks run simultaneously for maximum efficiency
+- **Intelligent Task Scheduling**: Prioritizes task completion for optimal GPU prefix caching while maintaining parallel efficiency
 - **Real-time Task Summaries**: Displays brief statistics for each task as it completes (test-correct, train-perfect, train-partial counts)
 - **Real-time Logging**: Individual task logs are saved immediately when each task completes, not at the end of the run
 - **Health Monitoring**: Health reports every 100 attempts showing execution success rates, timeout rates, and average execution times